eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-gui.md

     ![Eucalyptus Create Stack - General](../images/demo-30-run-cfn-wordpress-16-euca-create-general.png?raw=true)

     Press the Next Button to advance to the Parameters Page.
+Enter "https://cloudformation.$AWS_REGION.$AWS_DOMAIN" (replacing $AWS_REGION and $AWS_DOMAIN
+    with the values defined above) as the EndPoint.
+Select "m1.medium" as the InstanceType.
-Select "demo" as the DemoKeyPair, "m1.medium" as the InstanceType.
-Enter "demo" as the DBUser, "password" as the DBPassword, "password" as the DBRootPassword, and "https://cloudformation.$AWS_REGION.$AWS_DOMAIN"
+    Leave SSHLocation set to the default of "0.0.0.0/0".
+Select "demo" as the KeyName.
+    Enter "password" as the DBPassword, "demo" as the DBUser and "password" as the DBRootPassword.
+Leave DBName set to the default of "wordpressdb".
-    (replacing $AWS_REGION and $AWS_DOMAIN with the values defined above) as the EndPoint.

     ![Eucalyptus Create Stack - Parameters](../images/demo-30-run-cfn-wordpress-16-euca-create-parameters.png?raw=true)